Jughead Jones: Sexuality

 Jughead is known for his lack of interest in romantic relationships with anyone.
-Jughead's philosophy on romantic relationships, gained from observing Archie's romantic entanglements, is that dating complicates a guy's life and deprives him of cash that could be used to buy burgers.
-This often attracts girls rather than repels them.
+Jughead's philosophy on romantic relationships, gained from observing Archie's romantic entanglements, is that dating makes life complicated and costs money that could be spent on hamburgers.
+Ironically, his apathy toward women often attracts rather than repels them.
 His most ardent admirer is Ethel Muggs, an awkward but very friendly girl who chases after Jughead at every opportunity, despite Jughead's constant and blunt refusals.
-Later story-lines showed a decrease in her obsession with him, and even show her dating other guys, surprisingly making Jughead jealous.
-Jughead secretly enjoys the attention, although he claims he puts up with Ethel's company only if she cooks for him.
-He has shown romantic interest in her on rare occasions, and eventually fell in love with her in the Life With Archie: The Married Life series where the "Archie Marries Veronica" stories ended with Jughead and Ethel's wedding.
+Later story-lines showed a decrease in her obsession with him, and even show her dating other guys, making Jughead jealous.
+Jughead secretly enjoys the attention, although he claims that he puts up with Ethel's company only because she cooks for him.
+He has shown romantic interest in her on rare occasions, and eventually falls in love with her in the Life With Archie: The Married Life series, where the "Archie Marries Veronica" stories end with Jughead and Ethel's wedding.

 In 2016, Jughead's orientation was confirmed to be asexual in the stories of Chip Zdarsky (and later Ryan North and Mark Waid) for the Jughead comics as part of the New Riverdale line.
 Zdarsky said of his run on the book that "the next writer could make him discover girls or boys or both and that's totally fine.
-There have been iterations of Jughead over the decades where he HAS been interested in girls, so there's room to play around if someone was inclined.
+There have been iterations of Jughead over the decades where he has been interested in girls, so there's room to play around if someone was inclined.
 For me though, I like an asexual Jughead."
 He later tweeted that he viewed Jughead as "ace and probably demi-romantic, but for the purposes of his teen years, aro."
 Both Riverdale fans in the asexual community and Cole Sprouse, who portrays Jughead in The CW's Riverdale, have complained of asexual erasure in mainstream television and expressed desire to see the character's asexuality explored.
 However, Sprouse later noted that the Jughead Zdarsky created is the only asexual version so far.
 At the same time, he said that Jughead is aromantic in the classic Archie stories, "a different thing [from asexuality] but deserves attention as well."

 A group of girls formed the UGAJ (United Girls Against Jughead) in an effort to get him interested in romance, using methods such as computers or food, though ultimately failing.